anuragitme/Dark_Riders-woc_4.0-/README.md

       <li>Donwload and Install XAAMP Server on Your Computer.</li>
       <a href = "https://www.apachefriends.org/download.html">Link For Download XAAMP</a>
       <li>Start the XAAMP Server.</li>
-     <li>Note the port number of MySQL service running on XAAMP and go to _dbconnect.php file and type the port number there like this:"$servername = 'localhost:port number'"</li>
+     <li>Note the port number of MySQL service running on XAAMP and go to _dbconnect.php file and type the port number there like this:"$servername = 'localhost:port number'like 'localhost:3306"</li>
       <li>Now open your browser and type "localhost" in the URL Address bar.</li>
       <li>Click on phpMyAdmin.</li>
       <li>Create a database named darkriders.</li>
       <li>Click on Import button present on right side.
 A new screen will open up.</li>
       <li>Now click on choose file, browse and select darkriders.sql file</li>
       <li>Now click on Go</li>
-      <li>The databas will be imported</li>
+      <li>The database will be imported</li>
       <li>That's All!!!
 Start browsing our website!!!</li>
     </ul>
     <a href = "https://drive.google.com/file/d/1jGXf4qWFSVQNsjcxYAur4ZdqVoJpgFy_/view">Link to Video File of Our Website</a>